dsjas297/FaceBreak/README.txt

 time stamp to guard against basic replay attacks

-Users are allowed the following actions: login, logout, create new user, view profile, edit profile, create post, view all posts, add friend, and (to be implemented) post deletion.
+Users are allowed the following actions: login, logout, create new user, view profile, edit profile, create post, view all posts, add friend, delete friend, viewing covert boards and adding users to covert boards, getting notifications (friend requests and title changes that need to be approved by the Boss), etc.

 The networking package consists of: